appsfire/Appsfire-AIR-plugin/README.md

  *  @return Return an integer that represent the number of unread notifications.
  *  If SDK isn't initialized, this number will be 0.
  */
-public function afsdk_numberOfPendingNotifications() : Number;
+public function afesdk_numberOfPendingNotifications() : Number;

 /*
- *  @brief Returns an SDK sessionID.
- *
- *  @return Return a string that represents the session.
- */
-public function afsdk_getSessionID() : String;

-/*
- *  @brief Resets the SDK's cache completely - all user settings will be erased.
- *
- *  @note This includes messages that have been read, icon images, assets, etc. DO NOT USE LIGHTLY!
-If you're having an issue that only this seems to solve, please contact us immediately : app-support@appsfire.com
- */
-public function afsdk_resetCache();

-/*
- *  @brief Activate the firing of events related to the SDK delegate *
+ *  @brief Activate the firing of events related to the Engagement SDK delegate *
- *  @note Most of the time Appsfire SDK will alert you for on basic events.
- *  Please refer to the list below of the full list of the events.
- *
  *  @param Boolean if you want to activate the events or not.
  */
-public function afsdk_setUseDelegate(shouldUseDelegate : Boolean) : void;
+public function afesdk_setUseDelegate(shouldUseDelegate : Boolean) : void;

-// Appsfire Ad SDK.

 /*
- *  @brief Green light so the library can prepare itself.
- *
+ * Appsfire Ad SDK.
- *  @note If not already done, this method is automatically called at during a modal ad request.
  */
-public function afadsdk_prepare() : void;

-/*
- *  @brief Ask if Ad SDK is initialized
- *
- *  @note There are various checks like waiting for the Appsfire SDK initialization, internet connection ...
- *  Usually the library is quickly initialized ( < 1s ).
- *
- *  @return `true` if the library is initialized, `false` if the library isn't yet.
- */
-public function afadsdk_isInitialized() : Boolean;

 /*
  *  @brief Ask if ads are loaded from the web service